drhirn/fhem-rhasspy/README.md

   Send a text command to Rhasspy.\
   Example: `set <rhasspyDevice> textCommand turn the light on`
 * **trainRhasspy**\
-  Sends a train-command to the HTTP-API of the Rhasspy master.
+  Sends a train-command to the HTTP-API of the Rhasspy base.\
-  The attribute `rhasspyMaster` has to be defined to work.\
   Example: `set <rhasspyDevice> trainRhasspy`
 * **updateSlots**\
   Sends a command to the HTTP-API of the Rhasspy master to update all slots on Rhasspy with actual FHEM-devices, rooms, etc.\